Syncretism

 Witzel (Wales Professor of Sanskrit and Indian Studies, Harvard University),

-Steve Weber (Archaeology and Ethnobiology, Washington State University
+College London), Steve Weber (Archaeology and Ethnobiology, Washington

-at Vancouver), and Bill Zaumen, Ph.D. (our lead programmer, an MIT-trained
+State University at Vancouver), and Bill Zaumen, Ph.D. (our lead programmer

 Articles and lectures

-Valley Civilization (or Harappa) was not part of a true writing or
+the Indus Valley Civilization (or Harappa) was not part of a true writing

-first hints that the Indus Valley was not a literate civilization arose
+the first hints that the Indus Valley was not a literate civilization

 For the most comprehensive

-Collapse of the Indus-Script Thesis: The Myth of a Literate Harappan
+of the Indus-Script Thesis: The Myth of a Literate Harappan Civilization.

-the international controversy that article has spawned in studies
+controversy that article has spawned in studies of ancient India, which

 The fact that studies of a fifteenth-century